College Coach LAWYERSCONTACT US NOW FOR A CONSULTATION

 - Racketeering and conspiracy – If authorities believe that coaches are part of a larger plan to defraud colleges, the NCAA, or others, they may face RICO or conspiracy charges, which can lead to many years in federal prison upon a conviction.

 If you are a college coach facing any type of federal criminal accusations, you need aggressive defense representation right away to fight the serious penalties you might face, including prison time and fines.
-Our law firm represents clients under investigation or who are already defendants in state or federal criminal cases.
+The highly experienced defense lawyers at Duffy Law represent clients who are under investigation or already defendants in state or federal criminal cases.
 There are ways to minimize the impact of criminal charges, but you shouldn’t wait to seek the right defense help.

 Title IX Issues

 Title IX of the Education Amendments of 1972 applies to college athletics and coaches in many ways, including equal athletic opportunities for students, protection from sex discrimination and retaliation, and more.
 Coaches can run into different types of Title IX issues, including: